Fresh corn soup with poblano chili

 1. Heat oil in a large pot.

-3. Puree in a blender, then strain through a fine mesh sieve.
-Be sure to have a pot under the strainer to catch the soup — I have made this mistake before and don't want you to.
+4. Puree in a blender, then strain through a fine mesh sieve.
+Be sure to have a pot or large bowl under the strainer to catch the soup.

-5. Ladle the soup into bowls.
-Stir in the poblanos and cilantro and serve.
-I loved this soup.
+6. Ladle the soup into bowls.
+Stir in the poblanos and cilantro, and serve.

 Nutrition information (per serving)